 Big Data tools Hadoop cones are not so easy to manage and require specialized data professionals in addition to important resources for maintenance.

-A Big Data project can grow with great speed, so a company has to take it into account when allocating resources so that the project does not suffer interruptions and the analysis is continuous.
+A Big Data project can grow with great speed.
+Hence, a company must consider allocating resources not to suffer interruptions and the analysis is continuous.

 The Actionable Insights

-Against the amount of data, the challenge for a company is to identify clear business objectives and analyze the appropriate data to achieve them.
+Against the amount of data, a company’s challenge is to identify clear business objectives and analyze the appropriate data to achieve them.

-As we have seen before, it is necessary to keep the data clean so that the decision is based on quality data.
+As we have seen before, it is necessary to keep the data clean so that it is based on quality data.

-The data will continue to grow, so it is important to correctly size the costs of a Big Data project, taking into account both the facilities and own personnel as well as the contracting of suppliers.
+The data will continue to grow, so it is important to correctly size the costs of a Big Data project, taking into account both the facilities and own personnel and the contracting of suppliers.

-Finally, it is necessary to keep data access secure, which is achieved with user authentication, access restrictions, and data encryption in transit or stored and complying with the main data protection regulations.
+Finally, it is necessary to keep data access secure, achieved with user authentication, access restrictions, and data encryption in transit or stored and complying with the main data protection regulations.

-We have seen the great benefits of Big Data for companies, as well as the main challenges of its implementation.
+We have seen the great benefits of Big Data for companies and the main challenges of its implementation.
 Now, you know what Big Data is and what it is for.
-Those organizations that know how to take these factors into account will be able to launch successful Big Data projects and gain a significant competitive advantage when creating new products and services.
+Those organizations that know how to take these factors into account will launch successful Big Data projects and gain a significant competitive advantage when creating new products and services.